 Introduction

 GitHub is a platform for version control using Git.
 Besides that, GitHub can be a powerful tool for project management.
 This manual is divided in two parts.
 The first part focusses on using GitHub as a project management tool (GitHub Basic).
 The second part focusses on how to use GitHub for version control using Git (Git Technical).
-This part is optional.
-This manual is relevant for all studies participating in the Fontys EXPO projects.
+The latter is optional.
+This manual is relevant for all Fontys programs participating in the EXPO projects.

 About Git Version Control